kbridson/rails-demos-and-deets-2021-test/demo-run-app.md

 1. Now open the URL <http://localhost:3000> in a web browser.
 You should see a "Welcome to Quiz Maker" web page with a list of quizzes.

-1. Verify that the Postgres DBMS running on the server is accessible and that the app's database is configured as expected.

-    1. Add a Server with the following configuration:

-        - Name: `SoftwareEng`

-        - Hostname/address: `localhost`

-        - Port: `5432`

-        - User: `kbridson`

-        - Password: `password1`

-        The user and password must match your Postgres and Ubuntu user.

-    1. In the left sidebar, go navigate as follows:

-        `Servers` > `SoftwareEng` > `Databases` > `default_development` > `Schemas` > `public` > `Tables`

-        Right click on `quizzes` and go to `View/Edit Data` > `All Rows`.

-        You should see the Data Output panel in the bottom right corner of the screen showing information about all the quizzes in the application.

 1. Further test out the web app by logging in and creating a quiz:

     1. Follow the `Sign In` link at the top right and log in with the email `alice@email.com` and the password `password`.